iainctduncan/papers/source/goals.rst

 commercial code base that is), all of which may build on some common set of tools and processes reused across pieces.
-The linguistic design of the project should take this into account and be optimized for this scenario, favouring whatever is most efficient for the process of composing and interacting with the system while the program runs, and favouring the linguistic tradeoffs appropriate for the solo developer who is likely to be able to hold the entire program in one brain.
+The linguistic design of the project should take this into account and be optimized for this scenario, favouring whatever is most efficient for the process of composing and interacting with the system while the program runs, and favouring the linguistic trade-offs appropriate for the solo developer who is likely to be able to hold the entire program in one brain.

 Be usable in conjunction with modern, commercial tools
 ----------------------------------------------------------------------------------------------------
-A problem with many of the existing computer music DSLs is that they were designed with the expectation that the user would be using only (or principally) the lanugage in question - that in effect, the DSL would always get to "be the boss".
+A problem with many of the existing computer music DSLs is that they were designed with the expectation that the user would be using only (or principally) the language in question - that in effect, the DSL would always get to "be the boss".
 For example, Common Music enables composing in a high-level language (Scheme), but to be used in real-time, this Scheme code must be run from the Grace host application, where it uses the Grace scheduler for